-Risk Ref Risk Inherent risk (before controls) Impact Current Controls Current risk (after controls) Proposed / Further Controls / Treatment Action Target risk (after further action) everyone implements the change consistently, the change is perceived as fair and transparent now and, in the future.
+Risk Ref Risk Inherent risk (before controls) Impact Current Controls Current risk (after controls) Proposed / Further Controls / Treatment Action Target risk (after further action) perceived as fair and transparent now and, in the future.
 SR53.06 Capacity of project team: project group members are not solely assigned to this project and are from across the council not just within HR.
 Demands from service areas to support with BAU (Business as Usual) All Project delivery Funding secured for a designated project manager and project coordinator.
 Additional resource secured at HRBP (Human Resources Business Partner) level Monitor demands such as organisational change on the HRBP's Established a Strategic Working Group Regular feedback loop into CMT BII Reprioritise HRBP work to ensure project takes precedence Review HRBP job description Communicate the changes in priority of this role as required by the organisation to deliver this project Review resource needs for phase 2 and phase 3 in a timely manner and ensure built into budget setting process Additional fixed term posts for 1 year to support delivery of phase 2 CIII SR53.09 Local Economy: downturn in the local economy could affect affordability and alter external market forces dramatically.
-All Environmental MTFP processes in place BII Ensure targets for financial resilience are in place in the Finance & Business Intelligence (FBI) Divisional plan Procure a salary benchmarking system to enable comparison with external market CIII SR53.11 Dual pay systems: capacity of the HR & Payroll system and the Payroll and HR & Payroll Systems Teams to deliver All Operational Resourcelink has ability to run different pay systems Vacancies being recruited to and induction/ training plan in place Scoping of new processes required in order to inform a specification for ICT and HR & Payroll Systems Teams BII Sub-group of Strategic Working Group to be established to ensure work programming is in place Options appraisal required to ascertain cost/benefits of in-house processes as opposed to off the shelf solution from Resourcelink or other providers CIII
+AII Environmental MTFP processes in place BII Ensure targets for financial resilience are in place in the Finance & Business Intelligence (FBI) Divisional plan Procure a salary benchmarking system to enable comparison with external market CIII SR53.11 Dual pay systems: capacity of the HR & Payroll system and the Payroll and HR & Payroll Systems Teams to deliver two pay processes All Operational Resourcelink has ability to run different pay systems Vacancies being recruited to and induction/ training plan in place Scoping of new processes required in order to inform a specification for ICT and HR & Payroll Systems Teams BII Sub-group of Strategic Working Group to be established to ensure work programming is in place Options appraisal required to ascertain cost/benefits of in-house processes as opposed to off the shelf solution from Resourcelink or other providers Work with the Head of HR, ensuring that this work is built into the payroll and HR Systems work plan CIII